Modular-ML-inference/component-repository/README.md

 # Component Repository

 The Component Repository is a supplementary application to the Modular Inference Server, developed based on the FL Repository enabler, which is a part of the [ASSIST-IoT project](https://assist-iot.eu/).
 It allows for the storage of reusable components for ML inference, such as ML models, services, inferencers and data transformations.
+It is described more in depth in the paper ["Flexible Deployment of Machine Learning Inference Pipelines in the Cloud–Edge–IoT Continuum"](https://www.mdpi.com/2079-9292/13/10/1888).

 ## Helm chart